-The Finscan operatives within Practical Action are tasked with entering stakeholder data into the centralised database.
-A primary screening is then undertaken with immediate results of any confirmed or potential matches.
+For each country, one or more members of the Finance and People & Culture teams are designated as Finscan operatives within Practical Action.
+These operatives are tasked with entering stakeholder data into the centralised database.
+Local Finance or People & Culture contacts can confirm who the FinScan operative(s) are and what new screening notification processes exist for that country.
+A primary screening is then undertaken with results of any confirmed or potential matches available the next day.
 If a potential match is identified then this will be escalated to the relevant director or Chief Financial Officer, and at their discretion may suspended the relationship pending further enquiries.
 (Appendix 1 : The Internal Process).